John Lewis boss Dame Sharon White to step down after five years

 John Lewis boss Dame Sharon White is to step down after five years, making her the shortest-serving chair in the partnership's 100-year history.

-The BBC has learnt that Dame Sharon has initiated talks with the firm's board to appoint her successor.
+Dame Sharon has initiated talks with the board to appoint her successor, who is expected to be named next year.

-Dame Sharon's current five-year term ends in February 2025.
+Dame Sharon's five-year term ends in February 2025.
 She has told the board she will not seek a second term.

 The partnership reported a loss of £234m last year, forcing it to scrap the annual staff bonus.